dimanikulin/capable-cpp-template/README.md

 - CMake configuration

-- Doxygen support (CI and Local) with Doxy configuration, Publish of documentation on git hub pages
+- Documenting using Doxygen and Readme support (CI and Local) with Doxy configuration, Publish of documentation on git hub pages

-- Unit testing support, through GoogleTest and CTests (with an option to enable GoogleMock) (CI and Locally)
+- Unit testing support, through GoogleTest and CTests (with an option to enable GoogleMock) (CI and Locally) and Publish Test Results

 - Using GitHub Actions CI workflows for Windows Linux and MacOS

 # Coming features, next

-- Publish Test Results

 - Using QT (CI and Locally)